CagriCatik/Autonomous-Connected-Driving/webpage/docs/theory/connected-driving/03_v2i_communication/02_spatem.md

 In the rapidly evolving landscape of automated and connected driving, effective communication between vehicles and traffic infrastructure is paramount.
 Two pivotal components in this communication framework are the **Signal Phase and Timing (SPAT) Extended Message** and the **MAP Extended Message**.
 These messages enable seamless Vehicle-to-Infrastructure (V2I) interactions, which are essential for optimizing traffic flow, enhancing road safety, and paving the way for fully autonomous transportation systems.

-This documentation delves into the intricacies of SPAT and MAP Extended Messages, elucidating their purposes, features, and implementation strategies.
-It is tailored to serve both newcomers and seasoned professionals in the field of connected driving technologies.

 ---

 ## Overview of SPAT and MAP Messages